fengxiaoshui/psrs/README.md

     3.a) A smartphone recommendation list for C. Each smartphone brand has a recommendation value.
 The higher value means the higher probability that C may like the corresponding smartphone.

-    3.b) A customer remcommendation list for S: Each customer has a recommendation value.
+    3.b) A customer recommendation list for S: Each customer has a recommendation value.
 The higher value means the higher probability that S may be liked by the corresponding customer.